 By the end of January, over 40 states had convened for 2020 legislative sessions, but planners began their groundwork before the year started.

 Now, one month underway, it is evident there are trends in legislatures that will influence planners.
 Of course, state work isn't exclusive to legislators.
-Over half of the country's governors have delivered their "State of the State" addresses, which elevate the executive branch priorities for the year, and many have their own agendas for advancing state priorities.
+Over half of the country's governors have delivered their "State of the State" addresses, which elevate the executive branch priorities for the year, and many have their agendas for advancing state priorities.

 Here are three trending issues for planners engaging state elected officials this year:

 The trend of state legislation creating incentives for, or mandating, local housing reform continues into 2020.
-Some measures target housing cost, while others enable or require changes to local zoning.
+Some measures target housing costs, while others enable or require changes to local zoning.
 Bills enacted in 2019 paved the way for expanding these ideas across the country.

 Last year, Oregon and Utah addressed single-family zoning, a pattern that is repeating itself in 2020 from California and Nebraska to Maryland and Virginia.